Getting Started

 Expose any local server to the internet with a public HTTPS URL.
 Share a dev build, test webhooks, or demo a feature — no ngrok needed.

-# Expose localhost:3000 with a random URL
+# Expose localhost:3000 with a random URL (free)

 tedigo-console tunnel 3000